 Now what value is to be marked?
 It may be specified burst pressure or any value other than specified burst pressure.
 It is decided by manufacturer range.

 The manufacturing range is the pressure range in which the rupture disk shall be marked.
 Manufacturing ranges are usually catalogued by the manufacturer as a percentage of the specified burst pressure.
 Catalogued manufacturing ranges may be modified by agreement between the user and the manufacturer.

 For zero manufacturing range rupture discs, a minimum of two burst tests per lot of rupture discs are conducted to determine conformance with the customer’s specified burst pressure.
 The rated (stamped) burst pressure appearing on the tag will be the customer’s specified burst pressure.

 For rupture discs with -5%, -10%, -2.5psig, or -5 psig manufacturing ranges, the rated (stamped) burst pressure is established by bursting a minimum of two discs per lot and averaging the actual burst results.
 This average burst pressure is the rated (stamped)

 burst pressure which will appear on the rupture disc tag.

 Now here it is best to tell about Burst pressure tolerance.
-Burst pressure toleranceis the variation around the Marked burst pressure (not around specified burst pressure ) at the specified disk temperature in which a rupture disk shall burst.
+Burst pressure tolerances the variation around the Marked burst pressure (not around specified burst pressure ) at the specified disk temperature in which a rupture disk shall burst.

-In order to maximize the life of the rupture disc, manufacturer recommends the maximum oerating pressure for rupture disc called Maximum Recommended Operating Pressure.
+In order to maximize the life of the rupture disc, manufacturer recommends the maximum operating pressure for rupture disc called Maximum Recommended Operating Pressure.
 Reverse-acting rupture disks provide satisfactory service life when operating pressures are 90% or less of marked burst pressure (90% operating ratio).
 Consult the manufacturer for the actual recommended operating ratio for the specific disk under consideration.